 - Self-tag your bags before proceeding to the baggage drop counter

-- Take note of the Closing times for the various stages, which vary depending on the airport and your destination (Domestic or International)
+- Take note of the Closing times for the various stages.
+These vary depending on the airport and your destination (Domestic or International)

 |Area||Closing Time||KLIA||Domestic Airports||Int’l Airports|